anthonynarine/anthonynarine/README.md

 Beyond tech, I'm always up for discussing the latest strategies and player stats! 🎮🏀⚽📈

-Let's team up and work on some projects together! 🚀 Feel free to reach out at anarine83@gmail.com or find me on LinkedIn at linkedin.com/in/anthony-narine-9ab567245  Can't wait to connect with you!"
+Let's team up and work on some projects together! 🚀 Feel free to reach out at anarine83@gmail.com

 ### Technologies and Tools: